marcodelmastro/SynacorChallenge/README.md

 * Whatever the function does (or would do, given the almost infinite execution rime!) then line 5941 sets $1 to 1 if the content of $0 is equal to 6, otherwise to 0.
 If $1 is set tyo 1, then line 5495 would jump to instruction at line 5579, that I guess is what would trigger the alternative behaviour of the teleporter.
 So, I need to find out what the function at line 6027 does and how it would set $0 to 6, given the initial value $0(4) and $1(1), and an unknown value of $7 I need to set.

 * I suspect that, even assuming I can figure out what line 6027 do, it would still take quite some time even if I properly set $7.
 I would probably need to set $0 to 6, $7 to whatever value would lead to get $0 to be equal to 6, and bypass the call at line 5489 (e.g. replace it with a `NOOP` opcode).

+* I could imagine to simply bypass instruction at line 5489 and set $0 to 6, but I won't know what $7 should be.
+I guess this can generate some problem, given that the strange book text warns that:
+> The second destination, however, is predicted to require a very specific energy level in the eighth register.
+The teleporter must take great care to confirm that this energy level is exactly correct before teleporting its user!
+If it is even slightly off, the user would (probably) arrive at the correct location, but would briefly experience anomalies in the fabric of reality itself.